Before a real case exposes what's broken…

 Diagnostic Leadership Built on Clinical Operational Expertise

-Each engagement is directed by leaders with deep in-situ diagnostic experience and clinical operations background.
+Each engagement is led by professionals with extensive clinical operations, simulation, systems-improvement, and field-assessment experience.
 Leadership focuses exclusively on operational diagnostics and measurement—not training, not consulting theater.

 Robert Trzepizur